-Who Should Attend?
+Who Should Attend

 A degree in music is not required, but musical literacy is fundamental to success as a participant in the Institute.
 First-year participants should submit a letter of support from a supervisor or staff member.
-A limited number of partial scholarships are available (amounts vary, but are generally between $200 and $500).

 Hands-on, personal interaction with our distinguished faculty in both classroom and small-group settings is one of the hallmarks of the Choristers Guild Institute.
 Mentor groups and their designated faculty member remain together throughout the program.

 July 19 – 22.
 12:00 pm – 4:00 pm Eastern Time - Monday – Thursday.

 + July 18 Sunday PM.
 7:00 – Opening Zoom gathering time

 (GRADUATED ALUMNI are invited to attend at the alumni rate.
 You may choose your classes to attend.)